ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 - time: the longest runtime of scripts
 - partition: your computing resource
 - root_path: your working dictionary.
 In this document, at first, we assume we want to save all data and results under the path: `/path/to/mypipeline/`

+Optional:
-- txt_1: the path of srr list file.
-If you run the script `pipeline4_step0_cellbarcodes.sh` before, then this file will automated to be saved to the path `/path/to/mypipeline`
+- txt_1: the path of srr list file `list_user_input.txt`.
+If you run the script `pipeline4_step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.
 - line_number: if you use SLURM, you do not need to change this.
 If you use an interactive interface, then this number choose which SRR file you want to download by this script.
 For example, if line_number=1, then the script will automatically download the .sra file in your first line of `list_user_input.txt`.

 ### 3.2 Split FASTQ Files